CLOSE SEARCH

 There are a number of legal considerations that must be taken into account when a private company repurchases its own shares.
 These include:

-• Shareholder approval - A private company must obtain approval from its shareholders before it can repurchase its own shares.
+• Shareholder approval - a private company must obtain approval from its shareholders before it can repurchase its own shares.
 This is typically done by a special resolution.

-• Capital maintenance - A private company must ensure that its capital is sufficient after a share buyback, so net assets should not be less than share capital.
+• Capital maintenance - a private company must ensure that its capital is sufficient after a share buyback, so net assets should not be less than share capital.

-• Tax implications - To qualify for tax benefits the selling shareholder needs to have owned the shares for at least 5 years, there needs to be a plausible business reason for the buyback and HMRC must be satisfied the buyback is not primarily to avoid tax.
+• Tax implications - to qualify for tax benefits the selling shareholder needs to have owned the shares for at least 5 years, there needs to be a plausible business reason for the buyback and HMRC must be satisfied the buyback is not primarily to avoid tax.

 A buyback has to be funded from distributable reserves (post tax profits) and the price can be set at any amount as long as acceptable to the selling shareholders.
 If the buyback is not funded from distributable reserves, HMRC may refuse advantageous tax treatment.